Fairford Leys: Concept

 Fairford Leys is a mixed use development that follows the principles of an urban village, a town planning concept that originated in the UK in the late 1990s and was influenced by new urbanism and garden city ideals.
-The concept aims to create walkable/cyclable and liveable communities that foster social interaction and a sense of place.
+The concept aims to create walkable, cyclable and liveable communities that foster social interaction and a sense of place.
 Fairford Leys was one of the first examples of a development to use a Design Code, a set of design guidelines that regulate the appearance and quality of the buildings and spaces within the development.
 The code was championed by John Prescott and the Labour government at the time, who wanted to promote urban village development as an alternative to urban sprawl.
 The design code set out rules during and after the construction phase, to ensure the individual developers all built to the same design details and created cohesion to the appearance of the development as a whole.
 The Ernest Cook Trust, a charitable organisation that owned the land where Fairford Leys was built, was the driving force behind this project and wanted to create a model for sustainable development.

 The architecture reflects traditional Aylesbury housing styles and incorporates Victorian elements such as lamp posts and railings.
-The centre of Fairford Leyes is enclosed by a "city wall", which consists of three- and four-storey townhouses that form a continuous facade along the streets.
+The centre of Fairford Leys is enclosed by a "city wall", which consists of three- and four-storey townhouses that form a continuous facade along the streets.
 The main entrance to the centre is marked by two towers that resemble medieval gate towers.
 This design feature was inspired by medieval city walls such as those in York, and was suggested by John Simpson, the master planner for Fairford Leys.

 Developments in Fairford Leys are controlled by the 16-page guidelines, which are a summary of some of the important aspects of the original Design Code.
 They govern the look and materials used in several aspects of construction, including roof materials, chimneys, window materials, front boundary fences and planting, and front door colours.

-The centre contains a higher density of housing, with larger detached properties at the edge of the estate.
+The centre contains a higher density of council housing, with larger detached properties at the edge of the estate.
 The design also included play areas, open spaces, playing fields and a golf course.
 The golf course has since been closed and fenced off due to the construction of HS2 through the area.